gasparax/SPM-GraphSearch/README.md

 # SPM-Graph Search

+Project for SMP Exam 2020/21.
+Parallel version of BFS.
+---
 In order to compile and run the solution follow the next steps:

 1. Compile the graph generator using the makefile in the graph directory: